 The legal requirements for LEV testing

-LEV examination and testing is a legal requirement under the Control of Substances Hazardous to Health (COSHH) regulations; your equipment must be examined and tested at least once every 14 months to ensure compliance with health and safety standards.
+LEV testing and examination is a legal requirement under the Control of Substances Hazardous to Health (COSHH) regulations; your equipment must be examined and tested at least once every 14 months to ensure compliance with health and safety standards.
 Test reports often form part of a company's insurance requirements and are essential to avoid prosecution, insurance invalidation, and employee illness.

-Under the Health and Safety Executive guidance HSG258 Controlling airborne contaminants at work, a guide to local exhaust ventilation (LEV), it is the employer's responsibility to know and understand:
+Under the Health and Safety Executive guidance HSG258 Controlling airborne contaminants at work, a guide to local exhaust ventilation, it is the employer's responsibility to know and understand:

-- the parts of the LEV system and its function
+- the parts of the local exhaust ventilation system and its function

 - how to recognize a damaged part

-- that the LEV system is delivering its design performance and is effectively controlling emissions and exposure.
+- that the local exhaust ventilation system is delivering its design performance and is effectively controlling emissions and exposure.

-Element performs LEV examination and testing, undertaken by qualified occupational hygienists holding the BOHS proficiency module P601 or higher BOHS qualification.
+Element performs LEV testing and examination, undertaken by qualified occupational hygienists holding the BOHS proficiency module P601 or higher BOHS qualification.
 The tests typically involve the following three stages: